OpenEvalProject/evals/manuscripts/elife-04251/v1/manuscript.md

 The assembly of selective Nup98 FG phases within NPCs should a priori be a thermodynamically highly favoured process because the local FG motif concentration exceeds the critical concentration at least 100-fold and the system should thus be highly over-saturated with respect to an FG phase-separation.
 Any block of such an assembly would therefore require a masking of the sticky parts, i.e. of thousands of cohesive FG repeat units per NPC.
 If effective ‘cohesion suppressors’ existed, then they would have to be exceedingly abundant NPC ligands, which only leaves NTRs as possible candidates.

-We tested this and observed that NTRs do not block Nup98 FG phase-separation even if present in 10-fold molar excess over FG domain (
+We tested this and observed that NTRs do not block Nup98 FG phase-separation even if present in 10-fold molar excess over FG domain (Figure 15).
+This is not surprising because (i) NTR⋅FG domain interactions are governed by an extreme multivalency (with ≈40 NTR-binding sites on the FG domain and ≈10 FG-binding sites on importin β; Isgro and Schulten, 2005), and (ii) such multivalency is prone to drive phase-separation (Li et al., 2012)—at least for molar ratios that can be accommodated in the context of NPCs.
+The tested 10-fold molar excess is probably already far greater than what nuclear pores could possibly hold, because an NPC with 100 anchored FG domains would then be liganded with 1000 NTR molecules (which would at least double the observed mass of an NPC).
+We consider it, however, possible that NTRs can suppress ectopic FG phase-separation outside NPCs, because there, NTRs are present in an ≈100-fold molar excess over Nup98 FG domains (Hahn and Schlenstedt, 2011; Hülsmann et al., 2012).

 ![Figure 15.](https://cdn.elifesciences.org/articles/04251/elife-04251-fig15-v1.jpg)

 **Figure 15.:** (A) NTRs do not suppress FG particle formation at molar ratios expected within NPCs.
 FG particles were formed by dilution of TtMacNup98A to 5 µM (including 5% Atto390-labeled tracer) with Tris-buffered saline containing the indicated concentrations of Importin β.
 Approximately, 60 s after particle formation, 3 µM mCherry was added.
 The CLSM images show that FG particles can still form in the presence of a 10-fold molar excess of NTRs.
 (B) An excess of NTRs does not compromise barrier function.
 Zoom-ins on the particles indicated in A show that mCherry is excluded in all cases.
 (C) Importin β increases the critical concentration for FG particle formation only when added in very high excess.
 FG particles were formed by dilution of TtMacNup98A to 1 µM (including 5% Atto488-labeled tracer) with Tris-buffered saline containing 5 µM Atto565-labeled ZZ-domain and the indicated concentrations of Importin β.
 After 10 min of incubation, particles were collected by ultra-centrifugation at ≈125,000×g for 1 hr, and the amount of FG domains in the pellet and supernatant analysed by SDS-PAGE.
 For detection of the labelled FG domains, a Fujifilm FLA-9000 fluorescence imager was used.
 (D) Unlike Importin β, NTF2 does not influence the critical concentration of FG particle formation.
-Experimental setup as in (C), with the exception that TtMacNup98A FG particles were formed by dilution with buffer containing the indicated concentrations of NTF2.DOI: http://dx.doi.org/10.7554/eLife.04251.020
+Experimental setup as in (C), with the exception that TtMacNup98A FG particles were formed by dilution with buffer containing the indicated concentrations of NTF2.

 Alternative models for NPC function, avoiding cohesive interactions as a selectivity principle, have been repeatedly proposed.
 As we discuss in the following, they lack, however, direct experimental evidence or even collide with experimental observations.